 Journalist, novelist, and children's book author Dashka Slater has been telling stories since she could talk.
 Her novel for adults, The Wishing Box, was named one of the best books of the year by the Los Angeles Times, while her four books for children have garnered widespread praise for their inventive language and vivid imagery.
 She is also an award-winning journalist who writes on topics ranging from competitive jousting to toxic chemicals for a wide variety of magazines.
-The recipient of a 2004 Creative Writing Fellowship from the National Endowment for the Arts, Slater is currently at work on new books for both children and adults.
+The recipient of a 2004 Creative Writing Fellowship from the National Endowment for the Arts, Slater alternates writing the weekly "Who Made That" column for the New York Times Magazine with the wise and witty Melanie Rehak.

 At the start of this funny, magical debut novel, 29-year-old single mom Julia Harris has no ambition, no relationship and no clue about what she wants from life.
 But when clairvoyant Aunt Simone inspires Julia’s sister, Lisa, to wish for the return of their long-absent father, his appearance sets off a chain of events that forces Julia to earn her happy ending – aptly illustrating yet another warning your mother had right: Be careful what you wish for.